MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-prepare-windows-generalized-image-iso.md

 ---
-title: Create a generalize Windows VHD for Azure Stack Edge from an ISO
+title: Create a generalized Windows VHD for Azure Stack Edge from an ISO
 description: Describes how to use an ISO to create generalized virtual machines for Azure Stack Edge.
 services: databox
 author: alkohli